si-tacuisses/si-tacuisses.github.io/_posts/blog/2016-02-26-web-scraping-airbnb.markdown

 This function extracts from a results page the last page number using `xpath` queries.
 If you are not familiar with `xpath`, look at the [w3 tutorial](http://www.w3schools.com/xsl/xpath_intro.asp).

-With this information we can the create a list of pages using the following format to go from one page to the next.
+With this information we can then create a list of pages using the following format to go from one page to the next.

 ```
 https://www.airbnb.com/s/Lucca--Italy?page=<page_number>